zatahub/zatahub-windows/README.md

 Once the application is installed, launch ZataHub and log in with your credentials.
 Create a new meeting or join an existing one to start collaborating with others seamlessly.

-For detailed information on using ZataHub, refer to the [User Guide](docs/user-guide.md).

 ## License

 ZataHub is licensed under the [ZataHub Video Communications, Inc](https://zatahub.io).